akwabasystems/black-and-white/README.md

 ## A note on video sizes

-Black-And-White uses an aspect ratio of `16:9` and a default scale factor of `40`.
+`Black and White` uses an aspect ratio of `16:9` and a default scale factor of `40`.
 This means that the video will have an initial width of `640px` and an initial height of `360px`.

 As a result, it is recommended to maintain this aspect ratio when changing the video size.
 Following are some common sizes with their respective scaling factor.
 Those measurements are based on recommended video encoding specifications.